jwcarr/eyekit/README.md

 #### Correcting vertical drift

 As can be seen in visualization above, the raw data suffers from vertical drift – the fixations gradually become misaligned with the lines of text.
-The `correct_vertical_drift` function can be used to snap the fixations to the lines of the passage:
+The `correct_vertical_drift` function can be used to snap the fixations to the correct lines of the passage:

 ```python
 corrected_fixation_sequence = eyekit.correct_vertical_drift(passage, fixation_sequence)
 ```

-We can then visually inspect this corrected fixation sequence:
+We can then visually inspect this corrected fixation sequence like so:

 ```python
 diagram2 = eyekit.Diagram(1920, 1080)